 For example, service industry ads are closer to $3.50 per click whereas apparel and hospitality are closer to $0.50.

-CPC, CTR and Relevance Score go hand in hand, so measuring the success of your click advertising will include all of these KPIs.
-We’ll share a sample goal after we review Relevance Score below.
+CPC, CTR and Relevance Score go hand in hand.
+Therefore, measuring the success of your click advertising will include all of these KPIs.
+I’ll share sample social media goals after we review Relevance Score below.

 9. Higher Relevancy Score